 Herpes Simplex Antigens

 We offer a range of native antigens for both HSV-1 and HSV-2.
-These are preparations of virus derived from in vitro culture, with the option of a whole cell lysate or highly purified viral particles available.
+Virus preparations are derived from in vitro culture, with the option of a whole cell lysate or highly purified viral particles available.
 We also offer a preparation of purified gG2 protein, which is the only known protein that can serologically distinguish between HSV-1 and HSV-2 infections.

 Herpes Simplex Antibodies

-Our range of antibodies specific for Herpes Simplex virus includes a reagent specific for glycoprotein D, which binds to both HSV-1 and HSV-2, and an antibody that is highly specific for HSV-2.
+Our range of antibodies specific to herpes simplex virus includes a reagent specific for glycoprotein D, which binds to both HSV-1 and HSV-2, and an antibody that is highly specific for HSV-2.
 These inlcude antibodies validated as matched pairs in immunoassays.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.